 - The inventory was not comprehensive, there were clear gaps;

 - The reports are rudimentary at best, and don’t give details on nature or impact;

 - Differentiated approaches based on nature and impact were done, mainly based on various pressure points over time, but with little analysis or evidence of the result for each group; and,

-- Training was not done before launch, and hasn’t kept up.
+- The training was not done before launch and hasn’t kept up.

 They could have also expressed concern that there were clearly other gaps:

 - No detailed risk-based triage;